Prestbury, Gloucestershire

 Prestbury is a village and civil parish in the borough of Cheltenham in Gloucestershire, England.
-Located on the outskirts of Cheltenham and part of the Tewkesbury parliamentary constituency.
+Part of the Tewkesbury parliamentary constituency, it lies approximately 1.5 miles north-east of Cheltenham town centre, at the foot of Cleeve Hill and the Cotswold escarpment.

-The parish of Prestbury had a population of 6,981 according to the 2011 census.
+The modern civil parish is much larger than the historic village core, including Noverton, parts of neighbouring residential areas and Cheltenham Racecourse.
+The parish of Prestbury had a population of 8,022 according to the 2021 census.

+First mentioned in 899-904, the village transitioned into a medieval market borough between the 13th and 18th centuries under the demesne of the Bishops of Hereford.
+After the decline of market borough status, it briefly adopted a spa tradition to mirror Cheltenham during the Victorian years, and today it is a popular village with a distinctive protected character and 60 listed buildings, most notably the Grade II* listed St Mary's Church.

 History

-The name of the village means "Priests’ fortified place", from Anglo-Saxon preost and burh, possibly from a fortified manor house belonging to the Bishop of Hereford in the 13th century.
+The name of the village means "Priests' fortified place", from Anglo-Saxon preost and burh, possibly from a fortified manor house belonging to the Bishop of Hereford in the 13th century.
 The settlement is mentioned as Preosdabyrig in 899-904.
 Prestbury is listed in the Domesday Book of 1086 as "Presteberie", part of the property of the church of Hereford, with 18 villagers, five smallholders, a priest, a riding man and 11 slaves.
 By the 13th century it had become Presbery.
-In 1249 the Bishop of Hereford was granted permission to hold a weekly market along with a three-day annual fair in August.